CPAN-Security/security.metacpan.org/docs/cna-faq.md

 Note that the 14-day embargo has emerged from a consensus in the security community that issues discovered with LLMs are essentially public, since anyone using these tools can find them.
-The 14-day window is a compromise that allows maintainers (many of whom are volunteers working in their spare time) to fix issues without waiting too long for duplicate reports to be submitted, or malicious people to take advantage of unfixed vulnerabilities.
+The 14-day window is a compromise that allows maintainers (many of whom are volunteers working in their spare time) to fix issues without waiting too long for duplicate reports to be submitted, or for malicious people to take advantage of unfixed vulnerabilities.

 #### I don't maintain this module anymore.